eurochriskelly/ml-shell/README.md

 Add the following to your `.profile` or equivalent init file. e.g.

-`source ~/mulsh.d/init.sh`
+`source ~/mlsh.d/init.sh`

-First time you run, a `~/mulshrc` file is created for your environment.
+First time you run, a `~/mlshrc` file is created for your environment.
-Please fix any warnings so yo have full mulsh capabilities!
+Please fix any warnings so yo have full mlsh capabilities!

 ## Updates

 To update to the latest version, run:

-`mulsh update`
+`mlsh update`

 Alternatively, if not using the release, pull the latest code using `git pull`.

 ## Features & Usage

-`mulsh`, when run alone lists all available commands.
-Commands are typically interactive (but can be scripted) and run using the syntax `mulsh <command>`.
+`mlsh`, when run alone lists all available commands.
+Commands are typically interactive (but can be scripted) and run using the syntax `mlsh <command>`.
-More information on any command can be found using `mulsh help <command>`.
+More information on any command can be found using `mlsh help <command>`.

 The following table list the main features: